MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 Try pressbooks.com
 ------------------

-While PressBooks for MobiApp121 Publishing is open source, we recommend you try [PressBooks.com](http://pressbooks.com) before deciding whether or not you wish to host and maintain your own instance.
+Whilst PressBooks or this version, are both open source, we recommend you try [PressBooks.com](http://pressbooks.com) before deciding whether or not you wish to host and maintain your own instance.
 We can also host and maintain an instance for you.

 Installing the Plugin
 ---------------------